 We expect our Chemical and Biochemical Engineering program graduates to:

-- Be employed in distinctive scientific and technical careers, beginning with entry-level engineering positions in industry or graduate study in chemical or biochemical engineering, or related fields; or to successfully pursue other careers that benefit from the analytical or quantitative skills acquired through the Brown CBE program;
+- Pursue productive scientific and technical careers, beginning with entry-level engineering positions in industry, or graduate study in chemical or biochemical engineering or related fields; or to successfully pursue other careers that benefit from the analytical or quantitative skills acquired through the Brown CBE program;

-- Successfully apply the principles of chemical or biochemical engineering, as well as problem-solving skills and critical and independent thinking to a broad range of multidisciplinary, complex problems;
+- Effectively apply the principles of chemical and biochemical engineering, problem-solving skills, and critical and independent thinking, to a broad range of complex, multidisciplinary technological and societal problems;

-- Communicate effectively in written and oral form to diverse professions and audiences and to pursue technical approaches and innovations that address the needs of society in a safe and environmentally responsible manner.
+- Communicate effectively, both orally and in writing, to professionals and audiences of diverse backgrounds, and to pursue technical approaches and innovations that address the needs of society in an ethical, safe, sustainable, and environmentally responsible manner.

 Prof. Bob Hurt